knusbaum/mmk/README.md

 # mmk

-MMK is a modernized version of the make build tool (Modern MaKe)
+Mmk is a modernized version of the make build tool (Modern MaKe)

 It incorporates several improvements to a traditional make that improve its usability as a modern build tool